-This report presents the results of an On-site Wastewater Treatment System (OWTS) design for your proposed residence to be constructed at 29550 County Road 14D in Routt County, Colorado.
+This report presents the results of an On-site Wastewater Treatment System (OWTS) design for your proposed residence to be constructed at 34620 Country Green Road in Routt County, Colorado.
 This design was completed in accordance with Colorado Department of Public Health and Environment-Water Quality Commission On-site Wastewater Treatment System Regulation #43 (Regulation), as adopted by the Routt County Department of Environmental Health (RCDEH).

-NWCC previously completed a Subsoil and Foundation Investigation for this project prepared under the above Job Number and dated March 24, 2009.
+NWCC previously completed a Subsoil and Foundation Investigation for this project prepared under the above Job Number and dated November 4, 2021.

-Proposed Construction: It is our understanding, based on our conversations with you and our review of the project plans, the proposed residence will have a total of four bedrooms when completed.
+Proposed Construction: It is our understanding, based on our conversations with you that the proposed residence will have a total of four bedrooms with one bedroom on the main level and three bedrooms on the walkout level.
 Therefore, the OWTS has been designed for a total of four bedrooms.